Armored Turtle Automated Filament Control (AFC) Buffer Ram Sensor¶

 Required Configuration¶

-Under [AFC_extruder extruder]
+Under [AFC_extruder extruder] section:

 pin_tool_start: buffer

-the ram sensor will be enabled.
+- By setting the pin_tool_starttobufferthe ram sensor will be enabled.

 Under [AFC_Buffer TN2]